5 Minneapolis Beers to Try This Fall

 Building a Flight of Minneapolis Fall Beers

-The beer scene is rapidly changing.
 Just a few years ago, the term “fall seasonal” meant dark-hued beers, complemented by whimsical takes on pumpkin spice and smoke.
 Even the term “seasonal” is less common nowadays, with taprooms favoring a rotation of limited beers that fit the season but aren’t always available for months at a time.
 Minneapolis has developed a vibrant brewing scene that allows beer fans to enjoy their favorite beers and discover new flavors in many ways.
 There are small, neighborhood joints and large beer halls, each with its own atmosphere and ambiance.
 This list captures that diversity with some local highlights.

-Speaking of Oktoberfest beers, it can be difficult to make a traditional beer style like the German Märzen lager stand out when almost every brewery makes one.
+It can be difficult to make a traditional beer style like the German Märzen lager stand out when almost every brewery makes one.
 La Doña delivers a malt-forward, copper-in-color lager that’s crisp and refreshing, but with a drier profile as compared to the caramel-heavy flavors at many other breweries.
 Oktubrefest is still traditional: it offers a sweet aroma of toast and subtle candy corn, but the beer itself is roasty, with a honey-like undertone that sticks on the tongue but doesn’t dominate the experience.
 This beer pairs with the changing leaves: it has a sweet vibrancy, but it’s earthy, with subtle nuttiness, and surprisingly dry for the style.
 Due to the lager fermentation process, it finishes with a clean, smooth finish.
 Available beginning in October.

 Amber bock is a classic fall style, but Northbound adds a Minnesota twist with the inclusion of wild rice.
 The aroma gives caramel and honey-forward impressions, leading to a bold beer that’s suited to the cooler fall evenings.
 The caramel and honey flavors are the first to hit the tongue, then they grow into a rich nuttiness that would pair well with truffles, juicy red meats, and berries.
 While it is rich in flavor, the wild rice adds an earthy element for balance.
 It’s bold, but it’s not a decadent dessert beer.
 The lager base is clean and smooth, making it easy drinking but big on flavor.
 It’s somewhere in between the extremes – just like the fall.

-Padraigs Brewing – N.E.
-Porter (5.2% ABV)
+4. N.E.
+Porter (5.2% ABV) – Padraigs Brewing

 Surly, in Prospect Park, is a large destination beer hall with two restaurants, ample outdoor seating, and an amphitheater for concerts.
 They pour more than 20 taps, including many hard to find recipes.